andrewgdotcom/Model01-Firmware/README-international.md

 `keyboardio/Model01-Firmware`, clone `andrewgdotcom/Model01-Firmware`.
 Otherwise the steps are identical.

-To enable/disable the modifications, edit the include directives in `keymaps.h`.
+To enable/disable particular layout variants, edit the include directives in `keymaps.h`.

 The Changes